Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 All these functions are provided by geometric processor package <i> gp</i>.
 Its classes for 2d and 3d objects are handled by value rather than by reference.
 When this sort of object is copied, it is copied entirely.
 Changes in one instance will not be  reflected in another.

-The *gp* package defines the basic non-persistent  geometric entities used for algebraic calculation and basic analytical geometry  in 2d & 3d space.
+The *gp* package defines the basic geometric entities used for algebraic calculation and basic analytical geometry  in 2d & 3d space.
 It also provides basic transformations such as identity,  rotation, translation, mirroring, scale transformations, combinations of  transformations, etc. Entities are handled by value.

 Please, note that <i> gp</i> curves and surfaces are analytic: there is no parameterization and no orientation on <i>gp</i> entities, i.e. these entities do not provide functions which work with these properties.